Chapter 23: Shining Mountain

 He is not only muscle.
 This could be interesting.

 Jonathan smiled as watchmen approached the cover he’d abandoned.

 As they arrived, the corporal leading them tripped a snare.
 The man’s feet were snatched out from under him, toppling him into a hidden crevasse.
 His screams stopped abruptly, leaving only silence.

-The remaining six men froze in place, their eyes cast downward seeking more traps.
+The remaining six men stood fixed in place, their eyes cast downward seeking more traps.